TeeanRonson/EntityResolution/README.md

 - Breaking up the data into more granular entries helps in the String matching and Active learning process immensely
 - Human involvement is still very important during the training phase
+- Adopt more methods to break up entry fields for a more nuanced comparison